burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Compiling a module interface creates a binary representation of all exported entities for the compiler to consult when processing files that import the module quickly.

-You import the module by `import mymodule;` declaration.
-You do not put angle brackets around the name of your modules, and add you should use a semicolumn at the end of the expression.
+You import the module via the `import mymodule;` declaration.
+You do not put angle brackets around the name of your modules, and add you should use a semicolon at the end of the expression, which is not the case when you C preprocessor.

 Unlike for header files, the name that you use to *import* a module is not based on the name of the file that contains the module interface.
 It is based on the name that is declared in the `export module mymodule;` declaration.